Rapid genetic screening with high quality factor metasurfaces: Methods

 \subsection{DNA hybridization}

-For static DNA hybridization measurements (all presented data in main text excluding Fig. 4c), a baseline spectroscopic measurement was taken on metasurfaces that had been functionalized with a probe DNA monolayer.
+For DNA hybridization measurements presented in Fig. 4, a baseline spectroscopic measurement was taken on metasurfaces that had been functionalized with a probe DNA monolayer.
 Probes with sequences corresponding to the E gene of the SARS-CoV-2 virus were used in all experiments.
-Following baseline measurements, samples were rinsed with DI water and dried.
-A target DNA solution corresponding to either complementary E gene or non-complementary ORF1b gene fragments (Supplementary Table 1) was produced by diluting a 100 $\mu$M stock solution to the desired concentration in 1X PBS.
+Following baseline measurements, samples were exposed to a solution containing either E or ORF1b gene fragments.
+A target DNA solution corresponding to either complementary E gene or non complementary ORF1b gene fragments (Supplementary Table 1) was produced by diluting a 100 µM stock solution to the desired concentration in 1X PBS.
 Additional divalent cations corresponding to 100 mM MgCl$_2$ were added to the solution to increase hybridization efficiency and speed.
-A 100 $\mu$L droplet of the target solution is then pipetted onto each sample chip and incubated for 30 min in a dark environment.
-Samples are rinsed in PBS 1X and deionized water before final optical characterization.
+The resonant wavelength shift for each concentration was recorded after 20 minutes of incubation.

-For dynamic DNA hybridization measurements presented in Fig. 4c of the main text, samples functionalized with DNA probes were placed in a fluid cell and mounted in the optical transmission set up described above.
-Spectral acquisitions were collected at 10 second intervals, and baseline measurements of the metasurfaces immersed in a pure hybridization solution with no nucleic acids were taken for 4 minutes.
-Next, excess volume of the target solution containing nucleic acids was flowed into the fluid cell from a syringe for 10 seconds via inlet tubing to displace the pure hybridization solution and completely fill the cell with target solution.
-Spectra were monitored for an additional 20 minutes and wavelength shifts were calculated based on changes compared to the average resonance wavelength obtained from the initial 4 minute baseline measurement.
+For dynamic DNA hybridization measurements presented in Fig. 5 of the main text, samples functionalized with DNA probes were placed in a fluid cell and mounted in the optical transmission set up described above.
+Spectral acquisitions were collected at 5 second intervals, and measurements were conducted under a continuous flow rate of 50 $\mu$L/min.

+For measurements presented in Fig. 5b, nasopharyngeal swabs were collected from clinical patients at the Stanford Clinical Virology Laboratory.
+Nasopharyngeal swabs were submitted for SARS-CoV-2 RT-PCR testing and were tested by an FDA-EUA approved RT-PCR Assay targeting the E-gene.
+Total nucleic acid was extracted from 400 $\mu$L of the swab resuspended in viral transport medium or PBS using QIAsymphony DSP Virus/Pathogen Midi Kit in QIAsymphony automated platform (Qiagen, Germantown, MD) and eluted in 60 $\mu$L buffer AVE containing $\sim$60 ng/$\mu$L of carrier RNA.
+Collected samples were pooled to create the negative control sample.
+Synthetic E gene fragment targets were spiked into the pooled negative control samples at a concentration of 100 nM to create the positive test samples.